 If you’re a fan of management and simulation games, Graveyard Keeper could be one of the best fits for you in this list.
 It’s a quirky take on the management game niche, often being compared to games like Stardew Valley.

-Instead of following the typical storyline that most simulation and farming games on the Switch follow, Graveyard Keeper offers something a little more jarring.
+Instead of following the typical storyline that most simulation and farming games like Animal Crossing follow, Graveyard Keeper offers something a little more jarring.
 Your character is hit by a car, and wakes up to discover that a sentient skull has put them in charge of managing a graveyard.
 From there, you have to manage the graveyard and complete odd missions.

 To sidestep quickly, the main game follows a medieval theme but as the mention of a car might suggest, the introduction story does not.
 It’s advertised as being one of ‘the most historically inaccurate medieval games’, which I found pretty funny.